openbroadcaster/observer/INSTALL.md

 ## Required PHP Modules

-Make sure the following PHP modules are installed and enabled:
+Make sure the following PHP modules are installed and enabled (listed as Ubuntu/Debian packages):

-- mysql (for MySQL database connectivity)
+- php-mysql (for MySQL database connectivity)
-- mbstring (for multi-byte string handling)
+- php-mbstring (for multi-byte string handling)
-- xml (for XML parsing)
+- php-xml (for XML parsing)
-- gd (for image manipulation)
+- php-gd (for image manipulation)
-- curl (for making HTTP requests)
+- php-curl (for making HTTP requests)
-- imagick (for advanced image processing)
+- php-imagick (for advanced image processing)

 ## Required Packages

-Install the following Ubuntu / Debian packages, or the equivalent for your operating system.
+Install the following Ubuntu/Debian packages, or the equivalent for your operating system.

 - festival (for text-to-speech functionality)
 - imagemagick (for image manipulation)